 May 27, 2007

-The recipe is really for the hot fudge because you don’t make the ice cream, the malted milk balls, or the malted milk powder.
+This malted milk ball sundae recipe is really all about the hot fudge, because you don’t make the ice cream, the malted milk balls, or the malted milk powder.
 Actually, I made my own vanilla ice cream so it was easy to mix in the chopped malted milk balls.
 I used a food processor to chop the malted milk balls.
 Because I like a thicker sauce, I did boil it for longer.
 This is probably the easiest hot fudge sauce recipe I’ve seen.
 Yum.
 The only drawback is that the malted milk powder sprinkled on top seemed extraneous.
 It’s pretty though on top of whipped cream (on top of the second drizzle of hot fudge).

 May 27, 2007

-Oh my—pure heaven!
+Oh my this malted milk ball sundae recipe is pure heaven!
 The only thing that could make this recipe better is to also make the vanilla ice-cream recipe.
 The sauce is true hot fudge sauce, not just a homemade version of chocolate sauce; add the malted milk powder and crushed malted milk balls and you get the best sundae ever!
 It's very rich, so plan to make the sundaes small because you won't be able to stop yourself from finishing a big one even when you know it’s a little too much.
 Yes, it’s that good.

 Malted Milk Ball Sundae Recipe © 2006 Stephen Bruce.
 Photo © 2006 Liz Steger.
 All rights reserved.